-Last week I showed you my no-sew bedskirt, necessitated by the fact that I put the bed on risers to take advantage of all that glorious storage potential under there.
 When you live in a house with limited closet space you really have to use every nook and cranny!
-With our king-sized bed a few inches higher, I can fit several storage boxes under there that hold out-of-season clothes and my kids’ school mementos from each year.
+With our king-sized bed placed on risers, I can fit several storage boxes under there that hold out-of-season clothes and my kids’ school mementos from each year.
 I LOVE having these items out of the way but easily accessible.

 After I created a base, I measured the space for the wheel to sit into, marked it,

 and attached the pieces together the old fashioned way (too lazy to drag out the compressor and nail gun for this little project!)